|

 in food, only three affected the cholesterol level significantly.
 Myristic acid (C14:0)

-saturated fatty acids, such as lauric acid (C12:0) and stearic acid (C18:0), had relatively little
+Some saturated fatty acids, such as stearic acid (C18:0), had relatively little

 effect on blood cholesterol.
 Polyunsaturated fatty acids, such as linoleic acid (C18:2), decreased cholesterol.